Tonkpils/ember-sweetalert/README.md

 #### Service

-The recommended way to use SweetAlert in your code is to inject the `swal` service and use the `open` method.
+The recommended way to use SweetAlert in your code is to inject the `swal` service and use the `fire` method.
 The service ensures your default SweetAlert config is used, plus integrates with the Ember run loop.

 Here is an example: